-Many women still smoke during pregnancyMay 10th, 2012 in Health /
+Many women still smoke during pregnancyMay 10, 2012 in Medicine & Health / Health

 (HealthDay) -- Too many American women still smoke during their pregnancies, a new report finds, and rates of such smoking vary widely depending on race.